whg-training/whg-training-resources/docs/prerequisites/Other_languages/javascript.md

 * **Javascript**: which the main bit of code is written in.

-* **DOM** or **document object model*.
-Most of the javascript code is interacting with the browser through the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) (i.e. all those calls to create elements and so on).
-That's the javascript API to talk to the browser.
+* The **DOM** or **document object model**, which is the abstract model of the structure of the page.
+Most of the javascript code is interacting with the browser through the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) (i.e. all those calls to create elements and so on) **API** (application programming interface).

 * **CSS**: We gave the `svg` element a 'style' attribute to give it a thick visible border.
 The syntax of that value is `CSS` ("Cascading style sheets"), another language that is all about visual appearance of elements.
+The `setAttribute()` calls above are setting CSS attributes.

 * **SVG**: Finally, the draw itself is in a flavour of XML known as **Scalable Vector Graphics** (SVG).
 That is a [language all to itself](https://developer.mozilla.org/en-US/docs/Web/SVG).

-Despite all this complexity, once you get your head around this combination of HTML, javascript, CSS, SVG and other HTML5 features, it is a really powerful way of building interactive visualisations.
+Once you get your head around this combination of HTML, javascript, CSS, SVG and other HTML5 features, it is a really powerful way of building interactive visualisations.
 For example, here's a version that draws a circle instead, but moves it every time you click:

 ```
 <!DOCTYPE html>